matsola/biofertilizer-report/casestudy.md

 The coming sections summarize the lab results performed in the case study.
 Further down, there is a summary of the interviews.

-The reports from laboratories are included in the appendix.

 ### Results: Soil analysis

-Diagrams are included below to visually compare the spring, control, and experimental test results.
+Diagrams are included below to visually compare the spring, control, and experiment test results.

 #### Soil tests for Timmervikens skafferi